MBA Banking and Wealth Management

 Why MBA Banking?

-- The MBA Banking Programme focuses on knowledge and skills required by management professionals who plan to work for Indian and multinational corporations.
+The MBA Banking Programme focuses on knowledge and required skilled sets for the management professionals who plan to work for Indian and multinational corporations.

 - It provides the students with a general management perspective and introduces them to the latest concepts and practices related to functional areas of Bank management.